Delors/DJ/Readme.md

 _Do not forget to specify `report` or `write "<FILE>"`  at the end; otherwise you'll have no output!_

-More complex operations specifications are also possible using appropriate escaping/parameter expansion.
+More complex operations specifications are also possible on the command line using appropriate escaping/parameter expansion.
 The next example shows how to specify some configuration operations:

 ```sh
 python3 dj.py "config related K 100"$'\n'"related 0.5 related 0.6 related 0.7 report"